shapnesht/shapnesht/README.md

 ### Hi there I'm Shapnesh Singh Tiwari 👋
+- 🔭 I’m currently working on myself and my skills
+- 🌱 I’m currently learning CPP, Linux, Web Development and much more....
+- 💬 Ask me about myself on shapnesht@gmail.com
+- 📫 How to reach me: <bold>shapnesht</bold> on most of the platform

 <!--
 **shapnesht/shapnesht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.